 Many lounges — especially independent, third-party lounges — will not make any boarding announcements in the lounge.
-If you are enjoying yourself, time can really fly by, and you might forget about the reason you travelled to the airport in the first place — to get on a flight.
-Neither the lounge nor the airline will be very sympathetic if you miss the flight because you were enjoying yourself too much.
+If you are enjoying yourself, time can really fly by and you might forget about the reason you travelled to the airport in the first place — to get on a flight.
+Neither the lounge nor the airline will be very sympathetic if you miss the flight because you were having too much fun.
 Set an alarm for boarding time on your phone before you enter the lounge if need be.

 As well as keeping my eye on the time, I like to Google my flight number, which means my phone will then provide updates for things like delays and gate allocations or changes.

 FaceTiming loved ones back home?
 Watching a funny video someone sent you with a crying face emoji?
 Taking an urgent business call?
 These are all fine to do in an airport lounge on one condition.

 As much as you might love the sound of that baby’s laugh or a new song you can’t get out of your head with the amazing music video, those around you in the lounge want to enjoy the peace and quiet before their flight and they do not want to hear it.

 And if you are taking a confidential business call that you don’t want strangers to hear (even if it’s only your side of the conversation), consider ducking into a meeting room or private space within the lounge — you never know who could be listening!

 6. Don’t miss out on a shower slot